Pill Hill, Rochester, Minnesota: Boundary

-The boundaries of Pill Hill are roughly 3rd and 9th Streets and 7th and 10th Avenues Southwest.
+The boundaries of Pill Hill are roughly 3rd and 9th streets and 7th and 10th avenues Southwest.
+The Mayo Foundation House, the historic home of William J. Mayo, is within the district and serves as the neighborhood's boundary to the northeast.
+The Plummer House, the historic home of Henry S. Plummer, lies just outside Pill Hill to the southwest and is a separately-listed historic landmark.
 More generally the neighborhood is found between U.S. 52, U.S. 63 (Broadway), Memorial Parkway, and 2nd Street SW.
-Saint Mary's Hospital is at the bottom of the hill to the north of the district.
+Saint Mary's Hospital is at the bottom of the hill to the northwest of the district.